 joined Options for Learning in 2010.

-Ruby Sevilla, Early Head Start director
+Ruby Sevilla, director of early learning

 As the division director, Ruby works closely with the Fiscal Department in developing and monitoring budgets, collaborates with community organizations to serve children and families, and focuses on providing high-quality comprehensive services.